 It may also be advantageous for you to apply for financial aid to assist you with meeting your educational goals.
 This may also include being eligible for the Federal Work Study program.
-Visit the Student Financial Aid website to learn more about how you may qualify for these programs.

 Find out if you are eligible and put student employment to work for you!